Herbal & Flower Teas

 Method

-2. Cook with 3 bowls of water for 5 minutes.
+- Cook with 900 ml of water for 5 minutes.

 This tea is quite aromatic and is traditionally said to warm the lungs and stomach, suitable also for those with a cold cough and during pregnancy.
 You can also make it in a vacuum flask: rinse the leaves once with boiling water, then steep in fresh boiling water for about 7 minutes.
 Fresh perilla is fragrant but not always available, so dried is commonly used (double the amount if fresh).